Incheon International Airport: Phase 2

 Phase 2 construction began in 2002 and was originally expected to be completed in December 2008.
 However, in an attempt to have the airport ready for the 2008 Beijing Olympics, which took place in August 2008, the schedule was modified, and Phase 2 construction was completed on 20 June 2008.
 During this construction phase, a third parallel 4000 m runway and a 13 hectare cargo terminal area was added.
 A 16.5 hectare concourse connected to the main passenger building via two parallel 870 m underground passageways were added, with a Mitsubishi Crystal Mover shuttle train APM shuttling passengers between the concourse and the main terminal.

-Many long-distance foreign carriers were moved to the new concourse, with Korean Air and Asiana Airlines continuing to use the existing terminal.

 Phase 3

 The South Korean government invested ₩4 trillion until 2017 to expand Incheon International Airport.
-The second passenger terminal was constructed in the northern field of the airport, and its existing cargo terminal and other infrastructures were expanded.
+The second passenger terminal was constructed in the northern field of the airport, and its existing cargo terminal and other infrastructure were expanded.
 The terminals are connected by the underground "Starline" train.
 Also, a Landside Connecting system (Bus shuttle) is used for airport employees and departing passengers who don't come to the right terminal.
 After completion, Incheon International Airport can handle 62 million passengers and 5800000 t of cargo a year, up from the previous capacity of 44 million passengers and 4500000 t.
 Construction began in 2011 and was completed in 2017.
 The terminal opened on 18 January 2018.
-Incheon's expansion also includes adding more aprons to park planes and extending a railway line to the city center of Seoul about 70 km away from the airport.
+Incheon's expansion also includes adding more aprons to park planes and extending a railway line to the city center of Seoul, about 70 km away from the airport.
 The airport also signed an agreement to build a resort called "Inspire" which includes 6-star hotels, theme parks, and a casino.

 Phase 4

 Between 2017 and 2024, a fourth construction phase at the airport was taking place.
-There was an expansion of Terminal 2, the building of a fourth runway and additional apron and car parking facilities.
+There was an expansion of Terminal 2, the building of a fourth runway, and additional apron and car parking facilities.
 Following completion of the works, it is expected that the hourly flight capacity of the airport will increase from 90 to 107.
-The 4th runway opened first on 17 June 2017 and phase 4 construction fully completed later on 3 December 2024.
+The 4th runway opened first on 17 June 2017, and phase 4 construction was fully completed later on 3 December 2024.

 There are long-term plans for a fifth runway and a third terminal to handle low-cost carriers.